100 Notable alumni of

 -

-Marietta Sirleaf, known professionally as Retta, is an American stand-up comedian and actress.
-She is best known for her roles of Donna Meagle on NBC's Parks and Recreation and Ruby Hill on NBC's Good Girls.
+Marietta Sangai Sirleaf, known professionally as Retta, is an American stand-up comedian and actress.
+She is best known for her roles as Donna Meagle on NBC's Parks and Recreation and Ruby Hill on NBC's Good Girls.
 She has appeared in several films and television shows, and has performed stand-up on Comedy Central's Premium Blend.

 -